twarmboe/s3_accessibility/README.md

 In Gtuner go to `Device Configuration` (located in the bottom right) and make sure the `Output Protocol` is set to `USB Nintendo Switch`

+Install method 1:

+- In Gtuner search for 'splatoon accessibility', look for the one titled `Accessibility Pack for Splatoon 3`

+- Make sure `Device Memory Slots` is selected in the bottom right.

+- Drag the `DRAG DROP` icon over to an open memory slot.

+- Configure your options (more info below)

+- Click `Save and Run`

+Install method 2:

- Download the scripts hosted here into a directory and load that directory.
+ - Download the scripts hosted here into a directory and load that directory.

- Open `s3accessibility.gpc`
+ - Open `s3accessibility.gpc`

- Make sure `Device Memory Slots` is selected in the bottom right.
+ - Make sure `Device Memory Slots` is selected in the bottom right.

- Click the `install active work to memory slot` button in the top bar and choose a memory slot.
+ - Click the `install active work to memory slot` button in the top bar and choose a memory slot.

- Click the configuration gear icon for the memory slot you chose above.
+ - Click the configuration gear icon for the memory slot you chose above.

- Configure your options (more info below)
+ - Configure your options (more info below)

- Click `Save and Run`
+ - Click `Save and Run`

 ### Configuration